Series: Law & Order: Special Victims Unit aka: Special Victims Unit

 Slut Shaming: Shows up repeatedly as the defense tries to smear the victim.

-Soft Glass: Elliot gets headbutted through a police car window with enough force to shatter it.
-The blow knocks him out, gives him a concussion, and temporary brain damage rendering him in a short coma, and making him temporary blind when he woke up.
+Soft Glass: Averted in an episode where Elliot gets headbutted through a police car window with enough force to shatter it.
+The blow knocks him out, gives him a concussion, and temporary brain damage that puts him in a short coma, and making him temporary blind when he woke up.

 The Southpaw: A major plot point in one episode; a defining characteristic of the perp was that he was left-handed.